openpetra/openpetra/README.md

 ------------
 The goal of OpenPetra is to provide an easy to use software system for the administration of non-profit organisations.

+You can manage your contacts (CRM) and your accounts (ERP) with OpenPetra.
+We have a special focus on processing and receipting donations.
+More features are being implemented as the demand for OpenPetra grows.

 To find out more about OpenPetra, please visit the webpage [www.openpetra.org](http://www.openpetra.org)

 DEMO